KabbAmine/vCoolor.vim/README.md

 What this plugin do:

+* Insert hex or rgb color anywhere.
-* Insert or modify a hex color even if there are many colors in 1 line.
+* Modify hex color even if there are many colors in 1 line.
-* Modify a rgb color 0-255 values and %(Only one by line).
+* Modify a rgb color with 0-255 values or % (Only one by line).

 What this plugin doesn't do:

-* Insert rgb (Can implement it if needed), rgba, hsv, hsva colors.
-* Modify rgba, hsv (Working on it), hsva colors.
+* Insert or modify rgba, hsl (Working on it) or hsla colors.

 ![vCoolor](.img/screen.png)